 Here’s a list of job boards, recruiting sites and companies that have integrated with Google for Jobs.
 New jobs posted on these platforms are eligible to appear in Google for Jobs.
 (Google notes that this is not an exhaustive list of providers, and is subject to change at any time:)

-Workable customers’ jobs are automatically recognized by Google and will appear in Google for Jobs in the U.S. Try Workable for free today.
+Workable customers’ jobs are automatically recognized by Google and will appear in Google for Jobs.
+Try Workable for free today.

 Integrate directly with Google

 There’s another way to get your job listings to show up on Google for Jobs: by directly integrating with Google.
 If you have a website where your job postings are published (e.g. a careers page), and you can edit the HTML of your job postings, this is the most reliable method to ensure Google indexes your postings.